-- Beans are filling with a relatively low calorie content.
-This is due to their high content of protein, complex carbohydrates and fiber.
+- Beans are filling with relatively low-calorie content.
+This is due to their high content of protein, complex carbohydrates, and fiber.
 In fact, a study found that eating beans when dieting helps you lose about 4 more pounds than people who diet but do not include beans.

 - Due to their fiber and phytochemicals, beans may protect against colorectal cancer.
 This could be due to their role in increasing the bulk and weight of stool, diluting and protecting against harmful substances in the bowel, and speeding their elimination from the body.

 - Beans may help reduce blood cholesterol and glucose levels because they are high in fiber, quercetin, and saponin.